Tennessee man charged with violating coronavirus order

 Another officer found a gun and what appeared to be marijuana in Lee’s possession, police said.
 Lee did not have a gun permit with him, police said.

 Jeremial Lee was arrested and released on his own recognizance.
-His arraignment was scheduled for Monday.
+His arraignment is pending.

 Gov. Bill Lee’s guidance to law enforcement on carrying out the order says officers should first seek to educate, then warn, then give the opportunity to comply, and if needed, take further steps including charging violators with a misdemeanor.